RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

       3 - making multiple serial requests during the same cycle.

     3) the memory hierarchy must be nonblocking.

       The key to allowing memory operations to be overlapped :
       -> it should ensure that hazards are properly resolved, sequential execution semantics are preserved.

+      How?
+      -> Use Store address buffer
+        store buffer contains addresses of all pending store operations.
+        An operation is issued to the memory.
+        Then the store buffer is checked to see if there is a pending store to the same address.